gravitational/teleport/rfd/xxxx-config-resource-docs.md

 ## Test plan

-We can add an item to the "Documentation" section of the test plan ensuring that we run the generator (in addition to other docs generators) when we release a new version of Teleport.
+We can make it part of our release procedure to ensure that we run the generator when we release a new version of Teleport.